 - Inhalants: Inhalants have a psychoactive effect.
 They are some of the worst drugs as they cause permanent damages to the body.
 Many kids and poor people abuse inhalants as they can be found everywhere.
 Glue, paint, ink and gasoline are only some on the long list of inhalants.
 Inhalants give immediate results because when inhaled or sniffed, they block the oxygen to the body.
 It also goes quickly into the bloodstream.
 Laughing gas is a favorite of young people.

-What are Other Drugs People Abuse?
+Other Drugs People Can Abuse

 There are many drugs that are highly addictive but that are more or less socially acceptable.